bitlabstudio/pypispy-github-test/README.md

 pypispy-github-test
 ===================

-Repository for the test cases of the pypispy-agent application
+Repository for the github related test cases of the pypispy-agent application